Gabriele Gori (beach soccer)

 Gabriele Gori (born 10 October 1987) is an Italian beach soccer player who plays as a forward.

-Known for his agility in scoring many audacious bicycle kicks, he is one of the most prolific goalscorers of all time in the sport, having amassed over 800 as of 2022, including winning the top scorer award at the 2017 and 2019 editions of the FIFA Beach Soccer World Cup, and becoming the all-time top scorer of the Italy national team.
-He is recognised as being one the world's best players.
+Known for his agility in scoring bicycle kicks, he won the top scorer award at the 2017 and 2019 editions of the FIFA Beach Soccer World Cup, and becoming the all-time top scorer of the Italy national team.

 Career

 International

 Gori originally played association football professionally, reaching as high as Serie C including two clubs between 2006 and 2008.
 However, injuries prevented his football career from advancing further.

 In 2010, Gori was invited by a friend to play beach soccer at a memorial event with the team of his hometown, Viareggio.
 Gori was sceptical about the sport and only accepted the invitation because of his friend's passion.
 Despite his reservations, the event went well for Gori and he was invited to continue to play with Viareggio.
 That summer, the then Italy coach, Massimiliano Esposito, having seen Gori play during the Italian League, called him up for his debut in the national team at the 2010 Euro Beach Soccer League (EBSL) Superfinal in Lisbon, aged 22.

 Gori at the 2017 Persian Beach Soccer Cup.

 Gori recovered from knee surgery in time to be included in the Italian team for the 2011 FIFA Beach Soccer World Cup on home sand in Ravenna, but suffered at the tournament with a fever.
 At his next World Cup appearance in 2015, he scored his 100th goal for Italy during the semi-final defeat to Tahiti, ending the tournament as its joint second top scorer.
 Later that summer, he scored four of Italy's five goals in the gold medal match of the Mediterranean Beach Games versus Egypt, securing Italy's first major honour for ten years.
 After earning his 100th cap for Italy in September 2016, Gori was then voted as one of the three best players in the world at that year's annual season-ending Beach Soccer Stars awards ceremony and also won the Pallone Azzurro (Blue Ball) award for best Italian player of the year bestowed by the Italian Football Federation.
 His biggest individual accolade came six months later at the 2017 World Cup, where he won the Golden Boot (top scorer) with 17 goals, and his 12 goals during the 2018 EBSL season helped Italy secure their first European crown in 13 years, the biggest title of Gori's career.